-Year Actions 2018 Identify two trends and two product enhancement needs in the LIHTC industry, and propose ways to address them in order to increase liquidity to the LIHTC debt market. o Consider specific geographies, rent cost burdens, and potential RED as part of this review.
+Year Actions 2018 Identify two trends and two product enhancement needs in the LIHTC industry, and propose ways to address them in order to increase liquidity to the LIHTC debt market.
+Consider specific geographies, rent cost burdens, and potential RED as part of this review.
+Purchase 83 loans secured by LIHTC properties, representing approximately a 14 percent increase over the Baseline.

-Year Actions Purchase 83 loans secured by LIHTC properties, representing approximately a 14 percent increase over the Baseline.
-Baseline: The average number of LIHTC debt loans purchased by Fannie Mae over the last three full years is 63 loans (2014: 63; 2015: 44; 2016: 65; 2017: 80).
+Year Actions Baseline: The average number of LIHTC debt loans purchased by Fannie Mae over the last three full years is 63 loans (2014: 63; 2015: 44; 2016: 65; 2017: 80).
 However, given that this average is lower than the number of loans purchased in 2016 and 2017 and to account for the upward trend, Fannie Mae is using an average of the 2016 purchases (65) and the 2017 purchases (80) as our Baseline, or 73 loans.
 2019 Purchase 86 loans secured by LIHTC properties, representing approximately an 18 percent increase over the Baseline.
 Confirm loan purchase goal for 2020 including LIHTC debt purchases on properties that serve other Duty to Serve underserved markets including rural high-needs regions, high-needs populations, and RED housing.
 2020 Purchase 92 loans secured by LIHTC properties, representing approximately a 26 percent increase over the Baseline.
-Plan for the 2021 - 2023 Duty to Serve Plan.